Rockets and Blue Lights (National Theatre edition)

 - Alfred Fagon Award - 2018

-Winsome Pinnock's astonishing play retells British history through the prism of the slave trade.
-Fusing fact with fiction, past with present, the powerfully personal with the fiercely political, Rockets and Blue Lights asks who owns our past – and who has the right to tell its stories?
+Moving between London past and present, Winsome Pinnock's astonishing play retells British history through the prism of the slave trade.
+Fusing fact with fiction, and the powerfully personal with the fiercely political, Rockets and Blue Lights asks who owns our past – and who has the right to tell its stories?

-Winner of the 2018 Alfred Fagon Award, the play opened at the Royal Exchange Theatre, Manchester, in March 2020, directed by Miranda Cromwell.
+Winner of the 2018 Alfred Fagon Award, the play opened at the Royal Exchange Theatre, Manchester, in 2020, directed by Miranda Cromwell.
+It transferred to the National Theatre, London, in 2021.

 'I am the slave ship.
 Wrecked.
 Empty.
 I am a shark, livid with the desire for blood.
 I am the sea, boiling with fury.'